-Scorzonera, also a root crop, is sometimes confused with salsify.
+Salsify and scorzonera are cool-weather root crops.
+Salsify and scorzonera, are sometimes confused.
 The roots look very similar; salsify has a whitish root; scorzonera has a black root.
-The roots and leaves of scorzonera are edible like salsify.
+The roots and leaves of salsify and scorzonera are edible.

-Scorzonera.
-A black rooted vegetable (with white interior) that resembles salsify is scorzonera.
+- Scorzonera is a black-skinned root vegetable with white flesh that resembles salsify.
 Scorzonera is sometimes called black salsify or Spanish salsify.
 The botanical name of scorzonera is Scorzonera hispanica.

 Scorzonera and salsify are members of the dandelion tribe of the daisy family and the two are just about as easy to grow as dandelions.
 Salsify has almost grass-like leaves.
 Scorzonera has broad lily-of-the-valley-like leaves, The growing requirements of salsify and scorzonera are the same.

 - Plant salsify and scorzonera in full sun.